ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 309-311
+GENERATED FROM PYTHON SOURCE LINES 311-315

 Review setup
 ~~~~~~~~~~~~
+To review the setup again, use the ``get_setup_summary`` class to return a string
+showing a summary.

 ..
-GENERATED FROM PYTHON SOURCE LINES 311-313
+GENERATED FROM PYTHON SOURCE LINES 315-317

 .. code-block:: default